hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 </Hds::Alert>
 ```

-#### Generic content
+### Generic content

-It's also possible to insert custom content in the component using the `Generic` contextual component.

-_Notice: the content will appear at the bottom, after title, description and actions, and the developer will need to take care of spacing, layout and styling of the custom content in this case._
+Use the `Generic` contextual component to insert custom content.
+Generic content will appear after the title, description, and actions.
+Application teams will need to implement spacing, layout, and styling for generic content.

+!!!
+Warning

+Use this method with caution and as an escape hatch.
+We recommend speaking with a member of the design systems team to check that the solution is conformant and satisfies accessibility criteria.
+!!!

 ```handlebars
 <Hds::Alert @type="inline" as |A|>